Builder Bid Administration - Help Finding a Builder

 - While he waits for responses, he will perform Builder Due Diligence reports which include: references, financial history, license and insurance checks.

-- Prospective builders respond to Mountain Architects with their detailed bid.
+- Prospective builders respond to the Project Manager with their detailed bid.

-- Information included in the bid will be analyzed and compared to M.T.N Architects' initial cost estimate and national averages, for reasonableness.
+- Information included in the bid will be analyzed and compared to M.T.N Design's initial cost estimate and national averages, for reasonableness.

 - Your project manager will then provide you with each builders' proposal and Due Diligence report.